almar92/python_chebyshev/2_filter_generator/README.md

 	1. Low-pass filter
 	2. Band-pass filter
 	3. [(To-do)](#to-do) High-pass filter
-2. A schematic drawn in the terminal with ASCII characters for all the filters
+2. A schematic drawn in the terminal with ASCII characters for all the filters (**Note:** the ``Gen`` symbol is a **real generator**, including it's parassite load.
+This was done in order not to overcrowd anymore the terminal, which already happens enough with the Pass-band representation)

 ## Low-pass filter generation